Krescenskok/CSE3902/README.md

 No errors, 35 warnings, and 151 messages

 Warnings:
+-ItemsStateMachine: The field 'ItemsStateMachine.currentItem' is never used -> Removed the field

+-LinkItems: The field 'LinkItems.GoingForward' is never used -> Removed the field

+-Each Item state in States: The field '"itemStateName".currentFrame' is never used -> Removed the field and initialization

+-Game: The fields 'Game1.donkey', 'Game1.keyboardCurrent', 'Game1.delay' are never used
+  -> removed the fields

+-KeyboardController: The fields 'KeyboardController.goingForward', 'KeyboardController.itemsCommand', and 'KeyboardController.spriteBatch' are never used
+  -> removed the fields

 - LinkPlayer: Member 'damagedStartTime' is explicitly initialized to its default value

   -> Removed the initialization